 “I can’t imagine how challenging patient encounters would have been throughout the COVID-19 pandemic without a zero-contact intake process,” says Missy Fleeman, Memorial’s director of patient access.
 “We have been able to keep both our patients and staff safe while still capturing all of the necessary information.”

 Zero-contact intake workflows are also reducing COVID-19 risk for the health system’s maternity patients, who no longer have to enter the hospital through the ED.
-Instead, women in labor or pre-labor may check in at home or in a designated hospital parking lot.
+Instead, women in labor or pre-labor may complete patient check-in at home or in a designated hospital parking lot.
 Once onsite, a staff member comes to the parking lot, takes the patient’s temperature and then escorts her and her partner to the obstetrics department, bypassing the ED completely.

 Keeping patients safe is more important than ever.
 Healthcare organizations that prioritize enhanced safety protocols, proactive patient communication and contactless intake workflows are well-positioned to make patients feel comfortable about returning for in-person appointments, both now and in the post-pandemic future.